viliakov2/as2020111701/task1/Readme.md

 ### Notes about the installation of Magento software.
 The installation of Magento is described in ASG [user-data](templates/app_user_data.sh).

-One of the node is supposed to be the main one, it will provision a Database, create a configuration file and stores it into AWS Parameter Store, from where it will be consumed by other nodes.
+One of the node is supposed to be the main one, it will provision a database, create a configuration file and stores it into AWS Parameter Store, from where it will be consumed by other nodes.
 Only when the main node completes its bootstrapping all other can start to install Magento and retrieve the configuration file from the parameter store.
 The installation is far from being ideal, the goal is to get a working instance of Magento.

 ## Used guides
 * [Install Magento using Composer](https://devdocs.magento.com/guides/v2.4/install-gde/composer.html)